Creating a Video-Wall with Yodeck

 • Check the original video source on your PC and ensure it is true and of better quality.

-• Check that the HDMI source (in most cases, the Yodeck Player) runs in Full-HD resolution.
+• Check that the HDMI source (in most cases, the Yodeck Player) runs in full-HD resolution.

-• Check out the next guide on upgrading the firmware on the LKV373A to have a Full-HD resolution (1080p) instead of HD-Ready (720p).
+• Check out the next guide on upgrading the firmware on the LKV373A to have a full-HD resolution (1080p) instead of HD-Ready (720p).

 The screens on the Video Wall are not 100% synced.